WaLLy3K/Pi-hole-Block-Page/README.md

 ![Blocked by Pi-hole](https://wally3k.github.io/style/blocked.svg)

-If the 'Website Blocked' page is accessed through an iframe, a 1x1 transparent GIF will be shown, by default.
+If the 'Website Blocked' page is accessed through an iframe, a 1x1 transparent GIF will be shown (by default).

 Finally: If a landing page has been specified by the Pi-hole admin, a user will be direct to that page if they enter the Pi-hole IP address (or domain name, if configured).